DESTINATIONS · CALABRIA

 What is the history of Teatro Rendano in Cosenza?

-The theatre's history dates back to the 19th century, but the current building was inaugurated on 20 November 1909 with a performance of “Aida.”
-After wartime damage, the theatre was rebuilt and reopened in 1967, becoming the only Teatro di Tradizione in Calabria.
+The theatre's history dates back to the 19th century, but the current building was inaugurated on 20 November 1909 with a performance of "Aida."
+After wartime damage during World War II, the theatre was rebuilt and reopened on 7 January 1967.
+Today it remains the only Teatro di Tradizione in Calabria.

 Can you visit Teatro Rendano outside of performances?